Brand Associations

 Hand-bag - split second research neuromarketing company

-Implicit market research can provide insights that brand managers and market researchers have not had access to before.
+Implicit market research can provide insights that brand managers and market researchers can use to avert a crisis and a downward trend in market share.
+It can raise red flags.

-Implicit market research holds the promise to unlock deep seated consumer attitudes.
+Implicit market research promises to unlock deep seated consumer attitudes.
 Using the analogy of an archaeological dig, implicit tests, like Split Second’s Impress Test, can help uncover the hidden drivers in the consumer’s mind.
+They can also narrow the truth gap – the gap between what consumers can verbalise explicitly and how they actually behave as shoppers.

 Online, objective and cost-effective, IRTs capture immediate, intuitive, gut reactions or subconscious responses.
 This can be applied to brands, campaigns, new product concepts, packaging designs and any other marketing asset.
-Free from the biases of conscious rationalization and distracting ploys inherent in quantitative and qualitative research, IRTs offer marketers a chance to study consumers at a deep, emotional level and predict their behaviour more accurately than has previously been possible.
+Free from the biases of conscious rationalisation inherent in quantitative and qualitative research, IRTs offer marketers a chance to study consumers at a deep, emotional level and predict their behaviour more accurately than has previously been possible.

-So, an important question is: “what can implicit reaction time tests tell us about consumer attitudes and intentions that traditional, explicit, methods cannot?”.
+So, what’s the evidence?
+What can implicit reaction time tests tell us about consumer attitudes and intentions that traditional, explicit, methods cannot?

 Predictive Ability